 History of SJ Learns

-To fund the initial SJ Learns grant cycle, the Mayor’s Office partnered with the Silicon Valley Community Foundation.
-As the largest community foundation in the world, SVCF brought both philanthropic and regional education expertise to the table, supported the grantmaking process, provided strong oversight of programs and evaluation, and facilitated the development of a grantee learning community.
+For the initial adminstration of the SJ Learns program, the Mayor’s Office partnered with the Silicon Valley Community Foundation (SVCF).
+SVCF brought philanthropic and regional education expertise to the table, supported the grantmaking process, provided oversight of programs and evaluation, and facilitated the development of a grantee learning community.

 In 2019, The City of San José annualized the grant, recognizing the importance of the City’s role in educational programming and funding.
 The San José Public Library’s Education Team leads all related administrative, programmatic, and evaluation activities for the RFP.
 The Library Foundation administers the grants.